rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

 A function that receives the new value of the text field each time it changes.
+It passes the new `value` as first argument and `props` as second argument.

 - Type: `Function`
 - Required: No